HL7/fhir-saner/input/pagecontent/transaction-3.md

 Search by _url
 <div>

-A client must be able to read individual resources that are returned or referenced within a measure by the canonical url that is used to identify them.
+A client **shall** be able to read individual resources that are returned or referenced within a measure by the canonical url that is used to identify them.
 Client systems may save resource references for future use, retrieving them later as needed.